-An Initial Public Offering (IPO) marks a pivotal moment in a private company's trajectory as it ventures into the realm of the general public by offering its shares.
+You might have heard about IPOs, especially if you follow the stock market or are interested in investing.
+An Initial Public Offering, the full form of IPO, marks a pivotal moment in a private company's trajectory as it ventures into the realm of the general public by offering its shares.
 This transformative event enables the company to transition from privately held to publicly traded.
 Once a company goes public through an IPO, it can experience a significant surge in visibility, financial strength, and market presence.

 Key Highlights